MSRConnections/Azure-training-course/Content/Image Processing/Azure Image Processing HOL.md

 1. Close the visualization window by clicking the "**x**" in the upper-right corner.

 Once the model is adequately refined, you might want to be able write programs that utilize the model.
 You can deploy it as a Web service and interact with it programmatically.
 Before deploying as a Web service, you need to streamline your experiment.
 This involves creating a new experiment from your trained model, removing unnecessary modules, and adding Web-service input and output modules.
-Fortunately, ML Studio can do all of this for you
+Fortunately, ML Studio can do all of this for you.

 1. At the bottom of the screen, the **SET UP WEB SERVICE** button helps ou do just this. you can do this as an optional exercise as time permits.